Reinbier/laravel-holiday/README.md

 composer require reinbier/laravel-holiday
 ```

-You should to publish and run the migrations:
+You should publish and run the migrations:

 ```bash
 php artisan vendor:publish --tag="holiday-migrations"